-Master Plan, General Plan, nor the use and enjoyment of adjacent properties.
-Finally, the practical difficulty associated with the Prescriptive Easement are not self-inflicted by the owner of the Property.
+Further, the proposed area variance is the minimum reasonably necessary to overcome the exceptional physical conditions, and would not substantially impair the Master Plan, General Plan, nor the use and enjoyment of adjacent properties.
+In addition, the practical difficulty associated with the Prescriptive Easement are not self-inflicted by the owner of the Property.
+Finally, the Applicant's request for an area variance from the specific area standards applicable to the Planned Retirement Community Special Exception Use is permissible under Maryland law and the Prior Zoning Ordinance.
 The above analysis establishes that the proposed area variance from Sec.
 27-395(a)(3)(B) of the Prior Zoning Ordinance satisfies the required findings that the Zoning Hearing Examiner must make to approve this request in accordance with the Prior Zoning Ordinance.